gogleva/SecretSanta/README.md

     cd signalp-3.0
     ```
     + Similar to **signalp-2.0**, edit "General settings" at the top of the
     signalp file.
-Set value of 'SIGNALP' variable to be path to your **signalp-3.0** directory.
+Set value of 'SIGNALP' variable to be path to your
+    **signalp-3.0** directory.
 Other variables usually do not require changes.
     For more details please check ``signalp-3.0.readme``.
     + Rename **signalp** script to avoid further confusion between the versions:
     ```{sh rename signalp3, eval = FALSE}
     mv signalp signalp3
     ```

-\newline

 - **signalp-4.1** - the most recent version
     + This version can run under Windows, OS X (Macintosh) and Linux.